sergeballif/NSC-Math-181/Syllabus.md

 * **The means of assessing your graded work in the class is done without using points**.
 Instead, your work is graded on a two-level scale of **Pass/No Pass** or on a three level scale of **Mastery/Progressing/Novice**.
 Whenever you submit work to be graded, I will employ my best professional judgment along with a clear list of specifications for categorizing that work.
 The specifications for your work are provided in a separate document, and you should make yourself intimately familiar with that document.
 Your Guided Practice, WeBWorK Homework, WeBWorK Journals, and Daily Quizzes are graded on a Pass/No Pass basis; Problems, Miniprojects, and Teaching Items are graded using Mastery/Progressing/Novice designations.
 * The grade you earn at the end of the semester is determined by counting the number of items in each category that you complete at an acceptable level .
 There are no points involved and no statistical or numerical calculations.

 The table for determining your grade is given below.
 For reference: there are a total of 24 problems and miniprojects, 10 of which are considered core and 14 of which are outside the core.
 Also, there will be 27 daily quizzes, 27 guided practice assignments, and 220 points of online homework.
-“Pass” means the following:

-* _Guided Practice_: “Pass” means that all questions to be submitted have been submitted before the deadline, with a good-faith effort to be right.
-Correctness of the answers is not factored in.
-* _Daily Quiz_: “Pass” means a score of at least 8 out of 10.
-* _WeBWorK Journal_: “Pass” means a score of at least 25 out of 30 as outlined in the document [WeBWorK Journal Guidelines](NSC-Math-181/Math181WeBWorK.pdf).
-All other descriptions of Passing, Mastery, Progressing, or Novice level work are explained in the Specifications for Student Work document, posted separately.
+See the[Specifications for Student Work](NSC-Math-181/Specifications.html) page to see what it means to obtain a __Pass__ or a __Mastery__.

 #### To earn an A
 * Complete the Getting Started assignment in week 1, AND